ttc-tryhards/Arbitrary-Club/README.md

 8. Make sure you have the top left cell selected.
 9. Import the file "output.csv" (File -> Import -> Upload -> Browse -> \*select the file from your computer* -> Import Location = Replace data at selected cell, Detect Automatically -> Import Data)
 10. Repeat the same process for tab 3 of the spreadsheet (Tiers Leaderboard), making sure to select the top left cell and this time with the "tiersLeaderboard.csv" file.
+11. Update the "Date Leaderboards Last Updated" cell on tab 1 with today's date.